 - Spices - cinnamon and nutmeg for additional flavor.

 - Organic soy milk - I like to use Edensoy or Westsoy.
-Use an unflavored, unsweetened plant milk.
+Use unflavored, unsweetened plant milk.

 - Applesauce - this works well as an egg replacement in this recipe.